zfengli89/template-scala-parallel-universal-recommendation/README.md

 This returns items based on user xyz history or similar to item 53454543513 but favoring user history recommendations.
 These are filtered by categories and boosted to favor more genre specific items.

-**Note**:This query should be considered **experimental**. mixing user history with item similarity is possible but may have unexpected results.
+**Note**: This query should be considered **experimental**.
+Mixing user history with item similarity is possible but may have unexpected results.
 If you use this you should realize that user and item recommendations may be quite divergent and so mixing the them in query may produce nonsense.
 Use this only with the engine.json settings for "userbias" and "itembias" to favor one over the other.

 ###Popular Items